Do you need an LLC for consulting?

 The top reason to form an LLC for an independent consulting business is to gain access to the personal asset protection provided by this business structure.
 Whether you work alone or with a team of fellow consultants, you need the limited liability protections that an LLC can provide.

-On the other hand, if you form an LLC for your consulting firm, and you operate and maintain that LLC in a compliant fashion, the scope of your customer’s lawsuit will be limited to your business assets.
-In other words, your personal assets will be protected by the business structure you’ve chosen.
+On the other hand, if you form an LLC for your consulting firm, and you operate and maintain that LLC in a compliant fashion, the scope of your customer’s lawsuit will usually be limited to your business assets.
+In other words, LLC owners are protected from business debts thanks to the business structure you’ve chosen.

 Taxation